List of Titans (2018 TV series) characters: Bernard Fitzmartin

-A scientist at the Metropolis branch of S.T.A.R.
+Bernard Fitzmartin is a scientist at the Metropolis branch of S.T.A.R.
 Labs who is its Director of Special Projects.
 He provides Garfield with a special super-suit and gives Tim Drake a bō staff.
 A romantic relationship later develops between Bernard and Tim.
+He is adapted from the comics character Bernard Dowd, who was one of Tim's friends before they were both later depicted as bisexual.